agill9913/Password-Manager/README.md

 *Phase 2*
 - As a user, I want to have my data save and encrypt when I log out
 - As a user, I want to have my data load automatically and decrypt when I log in
+- As a user, I want to be able to save my data to another file whenever
+- As a user, I want to be able load a different password manager file